-In 2018, Hope Hill recognizing a true need in our community, decided to start an initiative called Finding Hope that will provide community based services to adolescents who are at-risk of entering the juvenile justice system.
-The initiatives delinquency prevention efforts seek to redirect adolescents who are considered discernibly at-risk for delinquency or who have committed a low level offense from further involvement in the system.
+In 2018, Hope Hill decided to start an initiative called Finding Hope that will provide community based services to adolescents who are at-risk of entering the juvenile justice system.
+The initiative's delinquency prevention efforts seek to redirect adolescents who are considered discernibly at-risk for delinquency or who have committed a low level offense from further involvement in the system.
 Programming goals support families staying together and youth remaining in the community.
 To meet family needs, staff provides these services in the home, community and schools.
 Referrals from this program come from SB200 established FAIR Teams or Court Designated Workers.

 To significantly reduce the rate of official delinquency of participating juveniles as compared to juveniles formally processed in the system by strengthening youth’s attachment to family and other pro-social activities and individuals.